magnetsystems/r2m-plugin-ios/README.md

 ```

 __Step 2: (Re)start XCode__
-Once Xcode is up, you should see the new Magnet menu:
+Once Xcode is up, you should see the new R2M menu (on older version this menu is named "Magnet"):

 ![rest2mobile plugin main menu](doc/img/R2M-menu.jpg)

-Choose "Add new API" from the Magnet menu.
+Choose "Add new API" from the R2M menu (or "Magnet" menu on older version).
 The following describes the wizard options:

 ![rest2mobile plugin wizard](doc/img/R2M-wizard-description.jpg)